 The following foods are good sources of compounds that have been found to amplify the effects of Herceptin against HER2-overexpressing breast cancer:

-Olive oil, parsley, celery, green tea and cruciferous vegetables have been shown to counteract Herceptin resistance in the laboratory.
+Olive oil, green tea and cruciferous vegetables have been shown to counteract Herceptin resistance in the laboratory.

 Foods that counteract Herceptin's toxic side effects